What is a biopsy?

 Schedule a consultation in Seacoast, NH or North Shore, MA

 If you live in the Seacoast region of New Hampshire or the North Shore of Massachusetts, we encourage you to schedule a consultation at your nearest Dermatology & Skin Health location.
-From our offices in Dover and Peabody, New Hampshire, we can perform a skin check to determine if a biopsy is needed.
-To set up a consultation, please fill out our consultation request form, or call us at (603) 742-5556 for Dover or (978) 525-0100 for Peabody.
+From our offices in Dover, Newington and Peabody, we can perform a skin check to determine if a biopsy is needed.
+To set up a consultation, please fill out our consultation request form, or call us at (603) 742-5556 for Dover & Newington or (978) 525-0100 for Peabody.

 *Individual results may vary; not a guarantee.